MojTabaa4/quoridor-game/README.md

   their opponents.
 - JSON Data Persistence: Game progress can be saved and loaded using the JSON format, allowing players to continue from where they left off.
-- Multiplayer Support: The game supports 2 to 4 players, allowing you to compete against your friends or challenge AI opponents.
+- Multiplayer Support: The game supports 2 to 4 players, allowing you to compete against your friends.

 ## Game Modes